jamesporter/2000reviews/README.md

 * Mostly memcached
 * Secure accounts (thanks to Google)

+You should be able to set up your own scalable review site using this project without even knowing Python.
+Just follow the guide below.

 # Getting Started

 Sign up for a [Google App Engine](http://appengine.google.com) account.
 Create a new App (make a note of the app name you will need it shortly).